SolshineCode/OpenEMR_LLM_Module/README.md

 # OpenEMR_LLM_Module

+//Work in progress, not tested for professional deployment, yet//

+PRs welcome 🤗

 An OpenEMR module creating a new tab with an LLM downloaded from Hugging Face and ran locally (to assure patient data privacy compliance) and able to analyze patient data conversationally.

 ## Medical Assistant LLM Module for OpenEMR